quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 min_ack_delay (0xff03de1a):

 : A variable-length integer representing the minimum amount of time in microseconds by which the endpoint can delay an acknowledgement.
+Values of 2^24 or greater are invalid, and receipt of these values MUST be treated as a connection error of type TRANSPORT_PARAMETER_ERROR.

 An endpoint's min_ack_delay MUST NOT be greater than its max_ack_delay.
 Endpoints that support this extension MUST treat receipt of a min_ack_delay that